Emily Bazelon: Transgender article controversy

 In June 2022, Bazelon published an article in The New York Times on gender-affirming health-care, titled "The Battle Over Gender Therapy".
-Bazelon interviewed parents from gender-critical organization Genspect who defined the rise in transgender-identified children as a "gender cult" and mass craze, "suggesting that exposure to transgender kids, education about trans people, and trans ideas on the internet could spread transness to others".
+Bazelon interviewed parents from gender-critical organization Genspect who defined the rise in transgender children as a "gender cult" and mass craze, "suggesting that exposure to transgender kids, education about trans people, and trans ideas on the internet could spread transness to others".
 Some parents from Genspect stated transgender people should not be able to transition until the age of 25.
 The article also referenced a Substack newsletter by an anonymous Genspect parent titled "It's Strategy People!" about how the organisation gets its perspective into news media by purposefully not referring to transgender children as "mentally ill" or "deluded".

-PinkNews accused the article of "uncritically platformed gender-critical group Genspect" and of spreading "vile rhetoric".
+PinkNews accused the article of "uncritically platform[ing] gender-critical group Genspect" and of spreading "vile rhetoric".

 The article was covered on The Brian Lehrer Show on WNYC as part of "a debate from within the medical community that provides care for trans teenagers who seek to transition" and on Press Play on KCRW, which pointed out that "a growing right-wing backlash to gender-affirming care further complicates the debate."

 The article was also used in legal cases involving transgender health-care.
 In February, 2022, Texas Governor Greg Abbott directed state agencies to investigate and limit gender-affirming health-care for transgender minors.
 In a subsequent lawsuit challenging this directive, the state of Texas hired controversial sexologist James Cantor as an expert witness.
 In his report, Cantor cited Bazelon's article as supporting evidence.
 The article was also cited approvingly by seventeen Republican state Attorneys General supporting the State of Florida's move to bar gender therapy or transitional treatment from being reimbursed with federal Medicaid Funds; these states are Alabama, Arkansas, Georgia, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, South Carolina, Tennessee, Texas and Utah.

 In 2023, the Missouri Attorney General cited the article in an emergency order to implement a de facto ban on transgender health-care for all ages.